-Appeals to review promotion criteria results may be made to the Chief Academic Officer (CAO).
-If the instructor is not satisfied with the CAO decision, the faculty member may submit the grievance in writing to the Chancellor.
+Appeals to review promotion criteria results may be made to the Vice Chancellor of Academic Affairs and Workforce Advancement (VCAAWA).
+If the instructor is not satisfied with the VCAAWA decision, the faculty member may submit the grievance in writing to the Chancellor.
 The Chancellor will establish an Ad Hoc Grievance Committee to review the appeal only under the following conditions and prior to recommendations being acted upon by the Chancellor:

-- A. The faculty member's appeal is a claim that a promotion policy process was not followed at a specified level of review. - B. The faculty member's appeal is a claim that evidence which had been presented in a timely manner was not considered at a specified level of review.
+- 1. The faculty member's appeal is a claim that a promotion policy process was not followed at a specified level of review. - 2.
+The faculty member's appeal is a claim that evidence which had been presented in a timely manner was not considered at a specified level of review.